-The following table sets forth information regarding our equity compensation plans as of March 29, 2020.
+The following table sets forth information regarding our equity compensation plans as of March 26, 2023.

-Plan Category Number of securities to be issued upon exercise of outstanding options and warrants (a) Weighted-average exercise price of outstanding options and warrants (b) remaining available for future issuance under equity compensation plans (excluding securities reflected in column a) (c) Equity compensation plans approved by security holders 10,000 \$89.90 208,584 Equity compensation plans not approved by security holders Total 10,000 \$89.90 208,584
+Plan Category Number of securities to be issued upon exercise of outstanding options and warrants (a) Weighted-average exercise price of outstanding options and warrants remaining available for future issuance under equity compensation plans (excluding securities reflected in column a) Equity compensation plans approved by security holders 20,000 \$79.20 131,683 Equity compensation plans not approved by security holders Total 20,000 \$79.20 131,683 see "Compensation Discussion and Analysis" above.
+The Compensation Committee did not consider the Compensation Actually Paid measure below in making its compensation decision for any of the years shown below given the timing of the new required disclosure.